 Bake it for about 10 minutes or so until the crust in golden brown.
 Be sure to cool the crust completely before you add the filling in.

 The filling comes together in a stand mixer!
-Beat together the cream cheese, flour, and salt until it’s all smooth and fluffy.
+Beat cream cheese together with flour, and salt until it’s all smooth and fluffy.
 It takes about 5 minutes so let it keep going until there are no lumps.

 Add in sugar, vanilla, and lemon zest, beating until combined.
 Beat in the eggs one at a time, making sure each gets incorporated before adding in the next.

-Pour the filling into the crust and bake it until it’s puffed and the center jiggles a little like Jell-o in the center.
+Pour the cream cheese mixture into the crust and bake it until it’s puffed and the center jiggles a little like Jell-o in the center.
 This will take about 55 to 65 minutes.

-Let the cheesecake cool on a wire rack, then place in the refrigerator for 8 hours and up to 3 days.
+When it’s finished baking, let the cheesecake cool on a wire rack, then place in the refrigerator for 8 hours and up to 3 days so it can cool completely.

 When you are ready to serve, top the cake with the berry puree and decorate with all the berries!